Garuda1/unixlib/README.md

 The mindset in this project is to get rid of abstraction, focusing on what something is intended to do.
 As such, any form of object-oriented programming is prohibited.
 Keep it simple.

+For a complete and a detailed documentation, please refer to the [wiki](https://github.com/Garuda1/unixlib/wiki)

 # Compilation

 Compilation is achieved through the use of GNU Make.
 A makefile is provided in the root directory.